 A very important starting points for beginners is to learn the Arabic alphabet.
 Here is a comprehensive list of all Arabic letters and how they are written.
 We should notice the different shapes of each letter, and also the sounds.
 Learn them well so that you can start recognizing the letters in any word in Arabic.
-One way to refer to Arabic writing system is “Abjad“, which refers to how each Arabic letter corresponds to a consonant sound.
+One way to refer to the Arabic writing system is “Abjad“, which refers to how each Arabic letter corresponds to a consonant sound.

 In general, there are 28 letters in the Arabic alphabet (alif baa taa).
 In addition, it is necessary to learn a number of additional characters or letter combinations, such as: